morgsmccauley/dotfiles/README.md

 ```sh
 v
 ```
 Neovim is aliased as `v`.
 When neovim opens it will automatically download [vim-plug](https://github.com/junegunn/vim-plug) and all plugins listed in [plugins](./.config/plugins.vim).
-CoC then install all language server dependencies.
+CoC will then install all language server dependencies listed in [plugin-config.vim](./config/nvim/plugin-config.vim).
-Remember to install all node dependencies of the project as CoC will sometimes target these directly for intellisense.

 ## To Do
 - [ ] Remove tmux config files